alicexue/fmri-pipeline/README.md

 - The slurm output is out of order (I think because I call feat in a subprocess) but I think the log should still be clear.

 To do:
-- Check that program doesn't break a task is missing in task_conditions.json
+- Check that program doesn't break if a task is missing in task_conditions.json
 - Integrate with flywheel